Sometimes test results are inaccurate. We call these results false positives and false negatives.

 False positive results

-A result may be reported as positive even though there is no HPV infection or changes to cells of the cervix.
-This is called a 'false positive'.
+Your result may be positive even though there is no HPV infection or changes to cells of the cervix.
+This is called a false positive.

-A false positive may mean you will have further tests that ultimately confirm there was no risk of cancer at that time.
+A false positive may mean you will have further tests and find there was no risk of cancer at that time.

 False negative results

-A result may be reported as negative even though there is a HPV infection or abnormal cells in the cervix.
-This is called a 'false negative'
+Your result may be negative even though there is a HPV infection or abnormal cells in the cervix.
+This is called a false negative.

-A false negative may mean that you will not have been sent for further tests when there may have been a chance to stop cancer developing.
+A false negative may mean that you are not sent for further tests.
+This could be a missed chance to stop cancer developing.

-A negative HPV test also does not mean you won't get the infection in the future.
+A negative HPV test does not mean you won't get the HPV infection in the future.